microbuilder/armreveng/armasm_primer.md

   the new address. **With Thumb instructions, `PC` is always ahead by 4 bytes.**

-Additionally, there are several registers that are used by high-level languages by convention, though this isn't mandatory in assembly:
+Additionally, there are two registers that are used by high-level languages by convention, though this isn't mandatory in assembly:

-- The **frame pointer** (`R11` for Arm, `R7` for Thumb) is used by the C compiler to track the stack frame.
+- The **frame pointer** (`R11` for Arm, `R7` for Thumb) is used by the compiler to store the value of the stack just before the function is called.
+It points to the top of the frame.
+From the value of the fp down to the value of the sp is the “frame” that is allocated for the function call.
 The frame pointer has the same value throughout the execution of the function, so all local data can be accessed via hard-coded offsets from the FP.
-The FP is set to a fixed value within the stack frame, just below the last argument passed on the stack.
-The stack pointer, by contrast, points to the first word after the frame.
 - The **inter-procedure scratch register** (`R12`) is used by the C library when calling DLL functions.
-- The **frame pointer** (`R11`) maybe be used by some compilers to track the current stack-frame.

 #### Current Program Status Register (CPSR)
 In addition to the 15 standard user registers, there is an additional register